mmarconi117/ShopOnline/README.md

   - Verify that app is forwarded to the Home page.
   - Verify that "Shop Online New York Admin" appears in the header.

-#### Products admin - Sellers

-- Verify that the products table is empty and the page section loaded without issue.
-- Click on the plus button to create a new product.
-  - Verify that the new product was added to the list.
-- Create two more products (to be used for later testing).

 #### User admin - Buyers

 - Click on the Register page link.